n3mo/massmine/README.md

 Copyright (C) 2014-2016 Nicholas M. Van Horn & Aaron Beveridge

-Author: Nicholas M. Van Horn <nvanhorn@nicholasvanhorn.com>
+Author: Nicholas M. Van Horn <nvanhorn@capital.edu>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by